-Speaking of (/best-video-game-consoles), you should think about how many HDMI ports you might — which really means you should think about how many devices you plan on connecting to your TV at once.
+Speaking of gaming consoles, you should think about how many HDMI ports you might — which really means you should think about how many devices you plan on connecting to your TV at once.
 My general philosophy with HDMI ports tends to be "the more, the merrier," since having three or four ports allows you to instantly switch between inputs without having to get up and rearrange your wiring, but if you only have one console or just want to use a Chromecast on occasion, this may not be such a big deal to you.

-Prime Day TV Deals I'm most excited about in 2020
+Prime Day TV Deals I'm most excited about in 2021

-What were the best Prime Day TV deals in 2019?
+What were the best Prime Day TV deals in 2020?